Sunday, September 21, 2025

 has a T-post in place

 See this here?!
-This is a horrible and great example of what they can do.
+This is a horrible and great example of what my donkeys can and will do.
 So one time, they pushed a whole section over and completely ripped the connectors off.
-So now this section is janky and held together with a heavy-duty chain.
-See above example 😤 which now has a much-needed T-post that will be their new nemesis.
+So now this section is labeled as janky and held together with a heavy-duty chain that I randomly found out in the pasture.
+This above example 😤 now has a much-needed T-post that will be their new nemesis.
+Your welcome.

 Me: Knowing I don't have to spend all that